Identification in discrete choice models with imperfect information: Introduction

+Lastly, for readers keen to dive deeper into the identification nuances of our framework, Section \ref{power} explores how it differs from traditional 2-player games commonly studied in the empirical literature.

-More precisely, we consider the spatial model of voting, which is an important framework in political economy to explain individual preferences for parties (\hyperlink{Downs}{Downs 1957}; \hyperlink{Black}{Black, 1958}; \hyperlink{Davis}{Davis, Hinich, and Ordeshook, 1970}; \hyperlink{Enelow2}{Enelow and Hinich 1984}; \hyperlink{Hinich}{Hinich and Munger, 1994}).
-This model postulates that an agent has a most preferred policy and votes for the party whose position is closest to her ideal (i.e., she votes ``ideologically'').
+We use our methodology to study voting behaviour in the UK.
+We consider the spatial model of voting, which is an important framework in political economy to explain individual preferences for parties (\hyperlink{Downs}{Downs 1957}; \hyperlink{Black}{Black, 1958}).
+This model postulates that an agent has a most preferred policy and votes for the party whose position is closest to their ideal.
 In empirical analysis, it is typically implemented by estimating a classical parametric discrete choice model with perfect information (\hyperlink{Alvarez1995}{Alvarez and Nagler, 1995}; \hyperlink{Alvarez1998}{1998}; \hyperlink{Alvarez2000}{2000}; \hyperlink{Alvarez2000_2}{Alvarez, Nagler, and Bowler, 2000}).
-However, in reality, uncertainty pervades voting.
-That is, voters may be aware of their own and the parties' attitudes towards some popular issues, but they might be less prepared on how they themselves and the parties stand towards more technical or less debated topics, and on the traits of the candidates other than those publicly advertised.
-Further, their competence on these matters is likely to be arbitrarily different, depending, for example, on political sentiment, civic sense, intellectual preparation, attentional limits, media exposure, and the transparency of candidates.
-Our methodology allows one to incorporate such frictions in an empirical spatial voting framework under weak assumptions on the latent, heterogeneous, and potentially endogenous process followed by voters to gather and evaluate information.
+However, in reality, uncertainty pervades voting (\hyperlink{Shepsle}{Shepsle, 1972}; \hyperlink{Weisberg}{Weisberg and Fiorina, 1980}; \hyperlink{Enelow}{Enelow and Hinich, 1981}; \hyperlink{Baron}{Baron, 1994}; \hyperlink{Matsusaka}{Matsusaka 1995}; \hyperlink{Carpini}{Carpini and Keeter, 1996}; \hyperlink{Lupia}{Lupia and McCubbins, 1998}; \hyperlink{Feddersen_Pesendorfer}{Feddersen and Pesendorfer, 1999}; \hyperlink{Tabellini2}{Mat\u{e}jka and Tabellini, 2019}).
+That is, voters may be aware of their own and the parties' attitudes towards some popular issues, but they might be less informed on how they themselves and the parties stand towards more technical or less debated topics, and on the traits of the candidates other than those publicly advertised.
+Further, their competence on these matters is likely to be arbitrarily different depending on, for example, political sentiment, civic sense, attentional limits, media exposure, and candidates' candor.